Why You Need to Wear UV Clothing if You Have Lupus

 How Can I Protect Myself?

-Fortunately, protecting yourself is relatively straightforward, as it simply involves taking the appropriate steps to reduce the effect of UV radiation.
-Ideally, you would completely eliminate exposure.
+Fortunately, protecting your skin is relatively straightforward, as it simply involves taking the appropriate steps to reduce the effect of UV radiation.
+Ideally, you would avoid exposing skin.
 But, this isn't a practical option for most individuals.

 Let's explore a few of the most notable ways you can avoid triggering your photosensitivity symptoms.